redfin/react-server/packages/react-server-examples/hello-world/README.md

-# react-server-examples/helloworld
+# react-server-examples/hello-world

-Very simple example project for `redfin/react-server` which only shows server rendering and interactivity on the client side.
+Very simple example project for `react-server` which only shows server rendering and interactivity on the client side.

 To install:

 ```
 git clone http://redfin/react-server.git
-cd react-server/packages/react-server-examples/helloworld
+cd react-server/packages/react-server-examples/hello-world
 npm install
 ```